A Data-Driven Edge-Preserving D-bar Method for Electrical Impedance Tomography: Introduction

-How should one check the compatibility of the evolving conductivity to the measured data?
+But how should one check the compatibility of the evolving conductivity to the measured data?
 One option would be to simulate the EIT measurement matrix $\Lambda_t$ at each time step for the evolving AT image and ensure that the distance to the measured matrix $\Lambda_\sigma^\delta$ decreases.
-However, more robust control is provided by a novel concept called {\em CGO sinogram}.
+However, more robust control is provided by a novel concept called the {\em CGO sinogram}.
 It consists of the traces of the complex geometric optics ({\sc CGO}) solutions (of the D-bar method) at the boundary, corresponding to low-frequency spectral parameters only.
-The {\sc CGO} sinogram is stable to compute from EIT data and contains geometric information about the conductivity in a far more explicit form than the DN map (see Figure \ref{fig:CGOsinogramframes}).
+The {\em CGO sinogram} is stable to compute from EIT data .
+Furthermore, it appears to contain geometric information about the conductivity in a far more explicit form than the DN map (see Figure \ref{fig:CGOsinogramframes}), at least for some of the most traditionally used current patterns, e.g., trigonometric current patterns.

 While the AT flow will introduce edges, as desired, it also lowers the contrast in the image.
 To overcome this problem, we introduce a contrast-enhancement step.
 See Figure \ref{fig:algorithmoverview} for the result.
 We remark that our method provides a novel connection between the PDE-based inverse problems community and the PDE-based image processing community having a potentially strong impact on both.